From Grunts to Lexicons: Emergent Language from Cooperative Foraging: Introduction

-\textbf{1.} We introduce Foraging Games, a framework for studying emergent communication in physically grounded, socially interdependent environments.
-FG provides ecological and cognitive constraints that early humans might have faced, including embodiment, behavior coordination, partial observability, bidirectional communication, and temporal reasoning.
+\textbf{1.} We introduce Foraging Games, a framework for studying emergent communication that provides ecological and cognitive constraints resembling those faced by early humans, including embodiment, behavior coordination, partial observability, bidirectional communication, and temporal reasoning.

-\textbf{2.} We introduce a hybrid cross-and-self-play training regime that encourages \textbf{interchangeable} language and supports \textbf{cultural transmission}: agents that are closer in the training population develop more similar languages than those farther apart.
-While agents need not converge on a single shared language, reflecting the \textbf{arbitrariness} of language, their messages remain mutually intelligible within their social context.
-As an ablation, we observe that without this regime, e.g., in purely decentralized cross-play training, two trained agents often develop \textbf{non-interchangeable} languages and even fail to understand their own messages when roles are swapped at test time.
+\textbf{2.} We propose a hybrid cross-and-self-play training regime that enhances cultural transmission in weakly-connected social networks: agents that are closer in the training population develop more similar languages than those farther apart.

-\textbf{3.} We design a series of tasks in FG that elicit both temporal and spatial \textbf{displacement} in emergent language.
-Agents develop time adverbials \cite{lipinski2023s} that refer to when past events occurred, along with messages indicating the location of those events.
-Rigorous analysis of messages from trained agents across various social networks enables systematic and quantitative evaluation of \textbf{compositionality} and other key attributes characteristic of emergent communication.
+\textbf{3.} We design a series of tasks in FG that elicit both temporal and spatial displacement in emergent language, which could not arise without embodiment.